-where $\{e_i\}$ is an orthonormal basis for $v^\perp$. \begin{remark}[\textbf{Manifolds with slow volume growth}] \emph{If $M$ is complete and the volume of its geodesic balls $B_r$ centered at a fixed origin satisfies
+Recently, Ding in \cite{ding} proved $(\ber 2)$ on manifolds with $\Ricc \ge 0$ by means of an entirely different method.
+It is interesting to compare his work, which appeared the same week as ours on arXiv, to the approach herein: on the one hand, his technique is very robust and applies, quite more generally, to manifolds possessing a doubling and a weak Neumann-Poincar\'e inequalities.
+On the other hand, it is restricted to entire graphs, and seems not applicable to show $(ii)$.
+In fact, the constancy of $u$ is obtained from H\"older bounds rather than gradient estimates.
+To our knowledge, leaving aside the case of manifolds $M$ with slow volume growth (considered in Remark \ref{rem_slow} below), our and Ding's results are the first that guarantee a control on an entire minimal graph under just a Ricci bound on $M$.

-then it is easy to prove that $M$ has both the Bernstein and the half-space properties.
+\begin{remark}[\textbf{Manifolds with slow volume growth}] \emph{If $M$ is complete and the volume of its geodesic balls $B_r$ centered at a fixed origin satisfies \eqref{bound_liyau}, then it is easy to prove that $M$ has both the Bernstein and the half-space properties.
 Indeed, an argument in \cite{liwang_mini} shows that the area of an entire minimal graph $\Sigma$ inside an extrinsic ball $\BB_r \subset M \times \R$ satisfies

 In particular, the volume of the geodesic ball $B_r^g$ in the graph metric $g$ on $\Sigma$ satisfies